azukauteh/Azukauteh/README.md

 # Hi, Bonjour.
-Howdy.? 🙂
+Howdy!   🙂

 Enthusiastic software developer committed to improving my abilities and giving back to the tech community.
 With a solid background in progrmming and networking, I strive to bring new ideas to the digital world!.